Do you have a burning HR question that needs answering?

 is just a click away

 What are some ways we can measure absenteeism in our workplace?

-Ai Group's Absenteeism and Presenteeism Report found that one out of five businesses do not have a system of measuring and reporting their employee absence
+Ai Group research in 2015 found that one out of five businesses do not have a system of measuring and reporting their employee absence